shibatch/nofreelunch/README.md

 for the violator to return to the project pretending to be a new participant after being banned from the project.
 This has happened countless times in the past.
 The "consequences" of banning violators sounds just ridiculous.

-Since the document has the ostentatious title of "Code of Conduct," I imagined criminal penalties and reparations when I read the word "consequences."
 Nowadays, it is not uncommon to be banned from social networking sites for incomprehensible reasons.
 Since being banned is the most you can get, such "consequences" are equivalent to nothing.

 Frankly, I cannot help but be surprised that so many prominent OSS